French court clears director Polanski of defamation against British actor who accused him of rape - ExBulletin

 French court clears director Polanski of defamation against British actor who accused him of rape

+PARIS (AP) A French court on Tuesday acquitted filmmaker Roman Polanski of defamation against a British actor he accused of lying after she alleged he sexually assaulted her when she was a teenager.

-PARIS — A French court on Tuesday acquitted filmmaker Roman Polanski of defamation charges against a British actor he accused of lying after she accused him of sexually assaulting her when she was a teenager.
+PARIS (AP) A French court on Tuesday acquitted filmmaker Roman Polanski of defamation against a British actor he accused of lying after she alleged he sexually assaulted her when she was a teenager.

 The case stems from a 2019 interview with Paris Match magazine in which Polanski accused Charlotte Lewis of a heinous lie for alleging he raped her in the 1980s, when she was 16.